Tips for Dissertation Abstract Writing

 Typically an abstract should not exceed one page of text, but it is essential to check departmental specifications to be sure that your abstract conforms with requirements.
 Exceeding stated limitations in length is a serious failure which will indicate a lack of understanding as to the purpose of an abstract.

-3. Avoid verbosity.
-The biggest challenge in writing an abstract is to retain focus and not exceed the word count.
+The biggest challenge in writing a dissertation abstract is to retain focus and not exceed the word count.
 It is therefore necessary here to avoid unnecessarily florid and superfluous language.
 Keep it simple, clear and within specifications.

 In the same way that the dissertation as a whole must maintain the proper share of space between different chapters, so too the abstract should reflect this balance.
-Look at the marking criteria to see which aspects carry how many marks, and organise your abstract appropriately.
+Look at the marking criteria to see which aspects carry how many marks, and organise your dissertation abstract appropriately.

 As already mentioned, abstracts require a concise writing style to keep the word count low.
 In summarising such a large volume of material, be mindful also of the danger of obscurity and lack of clarity.
 Make sure the abstract is not entirely incomprehensible to an intelligent layman.